Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         3. As a Potential Client, I want to find community links and links to all the artists' portfolios.

         4. As a Potential Client, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.

+        5. As a Potential Client, I want to detail what I am looking to create with artwork as well as text.

+        6. As a Potential Client, I want to sign up to the Newsletter so that I am emailed any major news, updates or offers, like the 15% off signup offer.

 -   ## Artist Stories